altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 Altocode is based in The Netherlands (this is mainly for 2 reasons: one of the founders lives there, and the EU is a great place to start a company to steward users' data).
 Income taxes in The Netherlands are anywhere between 30 and 50%, depending on the tax bracket.
 40% is a realistic estimation for the first stage of the business.

 2. Infrastructure costs.
 Our service is fully based on the cloud and our main providers are <a href="https://www.hetzner.com/" target="_blank">Hetzner</a> and <a href="https://aws.amazon.com/" target="_blank">Amazon AWS.</a> There's a very small fixed component to this (hosting, email), but most of this cost is proportional to the amount of space used by our users.
-This cost will be divided in two parts: that corresponding to free accounts (which will be covered by the company) and that to paid accounts (which is paid by the users themselves as a variable cost; [see below](#What-about-the-storage?)).
+This cost will be divided in two parts: that corresponding to free accounts (which will be covered by the company) and that to paid accounts (which is paid by the users themselves as a variable cost; <a style="text-decoration: underline; color: blue; cursor: pointer" onclick="document.getElementById ('whataboutthestorage').scrollIntoView ()">see below</a>).

 2. Product-related services: design, security.
 Neither of us is a designer or a security expert.
 Those skills (among others) are crucial to further develop a world-class product.
 We will be very happy to develop close relationships with design and security experts in the future, hence we need to account for them.